LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/git/studio.rst

 Walkthrough
 -----------

 The instructor will discuss why GitHub is worth their study.
-You already know how to use a local git repository with one branch, giving you the ability to move your code forward and backward in time.
+You already know how to use a local Git repository with one branch, giving you the ability to move your code forward and backward in time.
 Working with branches on GitHub allows multiple people to build features at the same time.
 Pull Requests act as a checkpoint when code flows from branch to branch.

 Students *must* pair off for this exercise.
 If you have trouble finding a partner, ask your TA for help.